openvinotoolkit/datumaro/site/content/en/docs/formats/open_images.md

 except that if the mask metadata files for a given subset are downloaded, all corresponding images must be downloaded as well, and vice versa.

-A Datumaro project with a OID source can be created the following way:
+A Datumaro project with an OID source can be created in the following way:

 ``` bash
 datum create
 datum add --format open_images <path/to/dataset>
 ```

-It is possible to specify project name and project directory; run `datum create --help` for more information.
+It is possible to specify project name and project directory.
+Run `datum create --help` for more information.

 Open Images dataset directory should have the following structure: